 Academic reading and writing

-Writing at university may seem different to other writing experiences you’ve had; however, it is important to realise that it is a process which you develop over time (and not overnight).
+Academic writing may seem different to other writing experiences you’ve had; however, it is important to realise that writing is a process and skill which you will develop over time (and not overnight).
 Your tutors understand this, and you are not expected to be a fully competent academic writer at the start of your course.
-The information and resources below will help you to develop and enhance your own style of writing, whatever your subject or level of study.

 Planning and structure